jamespmernin/Ruby-Algorithm-Feast-or-Famine/README.md

 - Run `bundle` from within the repo.
 - Run `rspec` to make sure the tests work.
 (They should fail at first.)
 - Get hacking on the problem, test when you think you've got it, and open a PR when it's done!

+### Notes

+- All arguments are lowercase.
+- All arguments have at least two letters each.

 Pull requests due by 11pm.
 Happy hacking!